lmammino/loige.co/content/posts/2022-08-09_invite-only-microsites-with-nextjs-and-airtable/index.md

 That's it!
 You can finally share your invite-only website will all your guests, and I am sure they are going to love it! 😜

-## An idea for a backend-less alternative
+## A backend-less alternative approach

 Before we wrap up, I want to give a quick mention to an idea I had while I was writing this post.